codinglawyer/codinglawyer.io/posts/03-i-stopped-being-a-lawyer/index.md

+---
+date: 2017-08-22

+title:  I Stopped Being a Lawyer, Became a Developer and It's Awesome
-# I Stopped Being a Lawyer, Became a Developer and It's Awesome
+seo_title: I Stopped Being a Lawyer, Became a Developer and It's Awesome
+slug: i-stopped-being-a-lawyer
+description:
+    How was I able to switch from a lawyer to a developer in seven months?
+tags:
+- motivation
+thumbnail:
+- /images/one-way.jpg
+---

 ![](./images/one-way.jpg)

+*Originally, I published this post more than [half  a year ago](https://ideas.ataccama.com/i-stopped-being-a-lawyer-became-a-developer-and-its-awesome-5311e8d74882?gi=af6efc52acc8).
+After a couple of months in my first programming job, I decided to describe my journey from a lawyer to a developer and mention the resources that helped me to achieve my programming dream.
+I’m sure that this post will be helpful to anyone who wants to become a developer and inspiring to those who already began their exciting journeys.
+Enjoy!*

 ## Are you satisfied with your current job?